josevcm/nfc-laboratory/README.md

 # SDR nfc-laboratory v2.0

-NFC signal sniffer and protocol decoder using SDR receiver, for demodulator and decoder NFC-A, NFC-B, NFC-F and NFC-V signals in real-time up to 424 Kbps.
+NFC signal sniffer and protocol decoder using SDR receiver, for demodulation and decoding NFC-A, NFC-B, NFC-F and NFC-V signals in real-time up to 424 Kbps.

 ## Description